Transylvania Romania Travel Guide

 Offers theatrical productions.

-Brasov'the Historic District has a an animated evening scene.
+Brasov's Old Town has a an animated evening scene.

-A few discos are in the city center, catering to various music tastes.
+A few discos are located in the city center, catering to various music tastes.
 Find options for dancing and late-night fun.

 Bars and clubs in the Old Town generally stay open until late on weekends, offering continued entertainment.